AaltoSciComp/scicomp-docs/scicomp/hybrid-events.rst

   computer to share screen, and use the room computer to share the camera view + sound.
 You can tell any other presenters to do the same.
+- Consider how you screenshare if it should be a two-way meeting (online audience should be visible to local audience):

+  - Zoom in "Dual monitor mode" (find under general settings) actually produces two windows, one with the {current speaker or screenshare} and one with the gallery.
+If you have two monitors in the room, this makes a great experience: the entire gallery is visible and if someone uses zoom "raise hand", it is apparent to everyone.
+  - If you do the above, the current speaker can present from their desk via screenshare.
+This may be easier than transferring to the presentation computer.
+  - Remember to share the collaborative notes, agenda, and/or chat by default, so that people are motivated to use that instead of speaking over each other.

 - Remember the benefits of being online.
 Providing slides and material in advance allows online (and in-person) people to use multiple channels at the same time, if it suits them.